zokugun/vscode-sync-settings/README.md

   branch: master    # default
 ```

-The extension don't authentificate to access the remote repository, it's using the default `git` command (from the terminal).<br/>
+The extension don't authentificate to access the remote repository, it's using the default `git` command (from the terminal).<br />
 That `git` command will need write access to that repository.

 #### rsync